tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/01/lesson.md

     - ownership questions (for later in course, but bring them up now) (data versus IP)
     - note the nod to disciplinary differences
     - costs of sharing data are part of grant (how to estimate?)
+    - small versus big data?
-3. arguments for and against data sharing; really thinking through the 'open data' debate
+3. arguments for and against data sharing; really thinking through the 'open data' debate (15 minutes max)
-  - split class in two groups: one group for data sharing, one against (for two people a little different)
+  - split class in two groups: one group for data sharing, one against (this can also be done together)
   - 10 minutes to brainstorm arguments
-  - 10 minutes to present arguments (style as debate)
+  - 5 minutes to present arguments (style as debate if there are enough students)
-4. Revisit arguments as lecture (15 minutes) (slides 15-20 have some good material for talking to open data)
+4. Revisit arguments as lecture (10-15 minutes) (slides 15-20 have some good material for talking to open data)
   - fill in any gaps from debate
-    - uncompensated labor by research community - who is it serving?
-    - open access publishing vs open access data
-    - value of data? different kinds of data? different kinds of value: use value versus exchange value (price)
-5. Shareout: personal data management snafus (tell some stories or ask for volunteers) (if there is time)
+  - much of this material wil be covered in later classes, but good to introduce here
+  - the for and against arguments rely heavily on the Kitchin (2014) book (chapter 3)
-6. Introduction to week two readings (slides 21-29 have material to introduce 'Data Management Planning' and the readings for next week)
+6. Introduction to week two readings (10 minutes)
+  - slides 21-29 have material to introduce 'Data Management Planning' and the readings for next week

 ---